scottdotau/rtx/README.md

 Manage environment variables

 By default this command modifies ".rtx.toml" in the current directory.
-You can specify the file name by either setting the RTX_DEFAULT_CONFIG_FILENAME environment variable, or by using the --file option.
+You can specify the file name by either setting the JKL_DEFAULT_CONFIG_FILENAME environment variable, or by using the --file option.

 Usage: env-vars [OPTIONS] [ENV_VARS]...